GerryS02/Task-Manager-Project/README.md

 # Task-Manager-Project
 # First attempt at Backend by Thomas R.
-# Froented designed by Gerry
+# Frontend designed by Gerry
 # _____ by _____

 <hr>